KashBlack/uk-pandemic-savings/README.md

 ## License

-MIT - do whatever you want with this
+MIT - use this as required

 ## Contact